The Keys to Successful Moving and Living Abroad

 If there is no guarantee that you both can work, are there other things that the non-working spouse can do?
 This may be the

-perfect opportunity to review career choices, explore freelancing opportunities, try a distance learning program, develop new hobbies, or volunteer.
+perfect opportunity to review career choices, explore freelancing opportunities via the power of the Internet, try a distance learning program, develop new hobbies, or volunteer.
 Regardless

 of destination, all communities need volunteers, and volunteering is a valuable way to meet new people and keep your resume fresh.